ansyblenetwork/aquietlife/_posts/2021-07-02-collateral.md

 1. cash secured put (or covered call),
 2. spreads,
 3. iron condors.

+__Remark:__ In fact, one can think of (1) as a degenerate version of (2), and (2) and a degenerate version of (3).
+So if one wanted to be very reductive, options strategies can be described entirely by the phrase, "mutually exclusive cash collateral."

 ### Cash and stock collateral (secured puts and calls)